 The Hirsel:

-A small family farm in the Scottish Highlands
+A small family farm in the Scottish Highlands, farming with nature for a sustainable future.

 We raise pure bred Hebridean sheep for their wool, meat, and conservation grazing benefits.
 A native Scottish breed, these sheep have survived near extinction, and are gaining in popularity again.
-We breed both the modern HSS registered (small black, usually 2-horned) lines, as well as the ancient, more variegated lines: reddish (‘raddie’), greys (‘silverback’), and whites (very rare, due to culling for black lines) In the autumn of 2021 we added a 4-horned ram to our flock.
+We breed both the modern HSS registered (small black, usually 2-horned) lines, as well as the old more varied lines: reddish (‘raddie’), greys (‘silverback’), and whites (very rare, due to historical culling practices).
+In the autumn of 2021 we added a 4-horned ram to our flock.
 The multi-horned characteristic of this breed was one of the reasons rare breed keepers first collected them, saving them from extinction.
-Though most keepers breed 2-horned now, we’re looking forward to seeing Lachie’s lambs!
+Though most keepers breed for 2-horns now, in 2022 we are very pleased to welcome our first batch of 4-horned lambs to the Hirsel.

 Our Gloucestershire Old Spot pigs – Basil, Ginger and Saffron – joined us in the autumn of 2019.
 This docile and hardy breed is perfect for our mixed terrain farm, and for our style of animal husbandry.
-They settled in nicely, free ranging through one of our rougher bits of wet/woodland, turning it up and clearing paths – when they’ve done their work, and rotated to another part of the farm, we’ll reseed this field with a woodland mix of grass and wildflowers.
+They settled in nicely, free ranging through one of our rougher bits of wet/woodland, turning it up and opening up the overgrowth – making room for more critters to set up housekeeping with us.